 While Peacock is live on all of the devices listed above, remember that at a bare minimum, just by firing up your Internet browser, you can head over to PeacockTV.com and watch games for free with a 7-day free trial.
 After the trial ends, Peacock Premium is $4.99/month and offers a ton of programming including the 24/7 Premier League TV channel, original shows, live TV channels and over 10,000 hours of movies and shows from NBC Universal.

-6) Consider ditching Roku and Amazon Fire TV.
+6) Consider ditching Amazon Fire TV.
 If you’re as much of a soccer diehard as we are, you may want to consider getting an Apple TV streaming box.
 The feedback from World Soccer Talk readers is that Apple TV has been the most feature-rich of the streaming devices, making it a more seamless way to watch games and other programming.
 Plus, it includes the Peacock app.

 7) You can always subscribe to Xfinity.
 As a last resort for many cord cutters, two advantages of becoming an Xfinity subscriber are 1) you get the advantage of Peacock Premium for free, and 2) you can have your Internet service bundled with it.